Makeup and Beauty PACKAGING

 Locally made low packaged natural products.

-Quintessence soaps ( recycled sleeve packaging) Solid conditioner and shampoo bar ( cardboard packaging. ( small amount of sustainable palm oil) New palm oil free Angkorian Collection Belgrave
+Quintessence soap (no packaging) Solid conditioner and shampoo bar ( cardboard packaging. ( small amount of sustainable palm oil) New palm oil free Angkorian Collection ( recycled cardboard sleeve)

 Earthwise vegan soaps ( no pkg)